alicezhu17/momentum-flight/README.md

 ### Tasks ###
 Goal for Progress Report: Super basic reactionary alg: if middle sensors are close to obstacle, go up. else, go straight

-1. Distance pointing down: given lidar_data, use orientation to figure out which index is pointing down and this distance
+1. dis_pointing_down(): given lidar_data, use orientation to figure out which index is pointing down and this distance

-2. Math for alg: currently have random numbers for how much forward or up drone should go. need to put in more reasonable numbers
+2. Code and math: update reactionary code so that while loop has if else statement (if middle sensors are close to obstacle, go up. else, go straight).
+Also, we currently have random numbers for how much forward or up drone should go.
+Need to look into the units and put in more reasonable numbers

-3. Test: that program runs on remote terminal and take a video for progress report
+3. Test: that our programs run on remote terminal and take a video for progress report.
+Prepare by saving our files in the remote terminal and running the same way you would run demo_mission.py

 ### To Do ###
 1. Read the [Momentum Code Notes](https://docs.google.com/document/d/190yfrauW1Njj7F8keZMDoK98A8mNPiVudUl6i1_pmwU/edit?usp=sharing) to understand how to interact with the software in Python.
 You can skip page 1